 13.1 The initial deal is as follows:

-players shall have a choice of seat.
-In the event of two or more players desiring the same seat a draw of cards shall decide seating positions.
-When a player leaves the game the remaining active players have priority over any player waiting to join the game, to move to the vacated playing position;

 prior to the cards being cut, all players shall be required to place an ante;

 the dealer shall deal to each player, in a clockwise direction, commencing with the player to the immediate left of the dealer, one card face downward continuing this deal until each player receives two cards.
 The dealer shall then continue in the same sequence and deal each player one card face up.